PawNLS/LeagueSharp/README.md

 ﻿LeagueSharp
 ===========
-pawnLag_Exploit (WIP)
-Lags the game and is highly bannable
+pawnLag_Exploit (WIP): Lags the game and is highly bannable